canonical/ubuntu-cloud-docs/docs/azure/azure-how-to/instances/check-available-security-updates.rst

 Check updates for multiple VMs
 ------------------------------

-To get a unified dashboard view for your entire fleet, you can you can select multiple VMs and initiate assessments simultaneously.
+To get a unified dashboard view for your entire fleet, you can select multiple VMs and initiate assessments simultaneously.
 You should see something like:

 .. image:: ../instances/check-available-security-updates/multiple_machines.png
    :alt: Azure Update Manager multiple VM view